fullaware/ollama-pydantic/README.md

 With a collection of 958524 asteroids, it is important that they have a `class` of either `C` (Carbonaceous),`S` (Silicaceous),`M` (Metallic) or `O` (Other, unclassified).
 I used Pydantic and Ollama to read each asteroid name and update it's document with its classification.

 ## Elements
 119 Elements in the periodic table, they each needed to be classified for it's possible uses out of `"fuel", "lifesupport", "energystorage", "construction", "electronics", "coolants", "industrial", "medical", "propulsion", "shielding", "agriculture", "mining"`.
-I used Pydantic and Ollama to read each element and update it's document with its uses.
+I also wanted to show the likelyhood of each element appearing in each class of asteroid [`C`, `S` and `M`].
+I used Pydantic and Ollama to read each element and update it's document with its uses and classes.

 ## Scripts